Sun Break Wine and Cider

 Roughly a quarter of our apples are hand-picked from our property and neighbors’ no-spray orchard and other found trees in the Soap Creek Valley north of Corvallis.
 This is supplemented by heritage cider apple varietals from the mostly organically-managed Wombat Flats Orchard near Corvallis and the (conventional) Idyll Acres Orchard near Turner, Oregon.

-Dabinett 2019 Dry Heritage Cider: Zesty, fall apple and floral flavors with a crisp, refreshing finish.
+Dabinett 2019 Dry Heritage Cider: Zesty, fall apple and floral flavors with a crisp, refreshing and wild yeast finish.
 Full bodied with secondary notes of buttered apple crisp that add complexity to this delicious cider.
 100% Dabinett heritage apples, a cider lover’s dream varietal from England with bright floral notes, good tannins and full-bodied with a touch of astringency.
 Small-batch and naturally bottle-carbonated.
 No sulfites added.

-Liberty Red 2019 Dry Heritage Cider: Hints of rose potpourri aromatics are followed by bright and zesty red apple flavors, deep-flavored nutmeg/baking spice, with a crisp, dry tea-like finish.
+Liberty Red 2019 Dry Heritage Cider: Hints of rose potpourri aromatics are followed by bright and zesty red apple flavors, deep-flavored nutmeg/baking spice, with a crisp, dry wild yeast and tea-like finish.
 Made from fresh-picked Willamette Valley apples featuring 70% Liberty Red no-spray apples along with 6 heritage varieties including Muscat de Bernay, Marechal, Dabinett, Porter’s Perfection, Wickson and Kingston Black.
 Small-batch, unfiltered and naturally bottle-carbonated.
 No sulfites added.

-Idyll Acres Perfection 2019 Dry Heritage Cider: Beautiful floral and fruit aromatics, with deep wine-like, caramel apple flavors, and a crisp, dry oolong tea finish.
+Idyll Acres Perfection 2019 Dry Heritage Cider: Beautiful floral and fruit aromatics, with deep wine-like, caramel apple flavors, and a crisp, dry oolong tea and wild yeast finish.
 Made with 100% Willamette Valley heirloom/cider apples from the Idyll Acres Orchard, features 20% Porter’s Perfection along with four other heritage varieties: Muscat de Bernay, Marechal, Dabinett, and Wickson.
 Small-batch, unfiltered and naturally bottle-carbonated.
 No sulfites added.

-Bend: Jackson’s Corner, Market of Choice, Newport Ave Market Corvallis: Corvallis Brewery Supply and Bottle Shop, First Alternative Food Coop (North and South stores), City Limits, del Alma Restaurant, Market of Choice Eugene: Bier Stein, Capella Market, Market of Choice (Willakenzie), The OG Corner Market, Oregon Wine L.A.B., South Eugene Liquor Government Camp: Govy General Store Gresham: Cheap Charlie’s Beer & Wine Superstore Lafayette: Hamblin Eatery McMinnville: Mac Market, Roths Medford: Harry and David, Margo’s Wine Shop & Tasting Bar Monmouth: The Sippery Newport: Nye Beach Wine Cellars Newberg: Social Goods Market Portland Area: 11th Ave.
+Bend: Jackson’s Corner, Market of Choice, Newport Ave Market Corvallis: Corvallis Brewery Supply and Bottle Shop, First Alternative Food Coop (North and South stores), City Limits, del Alma Restaurant, Market of Choice Eugene: Bier Stein, Capella Market, Market of Choice (Franklin, Willakenzie), The OG Corner Market, Oregon Wine L.A.B., South Eugene Liquor Government Camp: Govy General Store Gresham: Cheap Charlie’s Beer & Wine Superstore Lafayette: Hamblin Eatery McMinnville: Mac Market, Roths Medford: Harry and David, Margo’s Wine Shop & Tasting Bar Monmouth: The Sippery Newport: Nye Beach Wine Cellars Newberg: Social Goods Market Portland Area: 11th Ave.
 Liquor, Barbur World foods, The Beer Mongers, Bread and Roses, GM on Hawthorne, Hollywood Beverage, John’s Marketplace (both locations), Market of Choice (Cedar Mill, West Linn), Mason Market, McMenamin’s 23rd Ave Bottle Shop, New Seasons (Happy Valley, Orenco, Seven Corners, University Park), Nu Right Way Food Center (Miss.
-Ave.), Pearl Specialty Market and Spirits, The Place, Uptown Beer Co., Vino Veritas Wine Bar & Bottle Shop, Wayward Sandwiches Salem: Barrel and Keg, Liquor Outlet, Roths Sunnyside, The Yard Food Park Silverton: Roths Sisters: Cork Cellars Troutdale: Troutdale Liquor Store Welches: Cooper’s Wine Bar
+Ave.), Pearl Specialty Market and Spirits, The Place, Uptown Beer Co., Vino Veritas Wine Bar & Bottle Shop, Wayward Sandwiches Salem: Barrel and Keg, Liquor Outlet, Roths Sunnyslope, The Yard Food Park Silverton: Roths Sisters: Cork Cellars Troutdale: Troutdale Liquor Store Welches: Cooper’s Wine Bar

-Ariane Pinot Noir: Can pair with richer main courses such as lasagna and other cheesy dishes, chicken and other game with cream sauce, grilled salmon, pork roast, sausage, turkey with gravy, beef, etc. This wine can even highlight richer dishes such as cassoulet or duck and goose, and rich cheeses such as brie and similar soft-rind cheeses, and milder blue cheeses such as Gorgonzola dolce.
+Ariane Pinot Noir: Pairs with richer main courses such as lasagna and other cheesy dishes, chicken and other game with cream sauce, grilled salmon, pork roast, sausage, turkey with gravy, beef, etc. This wine can even highlight richer dishes such as cassoulet or duck and goose, and rich cheeses such as brie and similar soft-rind cheeses, and milder blue cheeses such as Gorgonzola dolce.

 Marie-Paule Pinot Noir: The most flexible of the three from lighter to richer fair.
 We recommend dishes with wild mushrooms, risotto, and grilled salmon, roast chicken, rack of lamb, rare fillet steak and carpaccio, beef Wellington, roast pork with herbs and fennel.
 Can also be paired with a wide variety of lighter appetizers and main courses such as charcuterie, ham and other cold meats, patés and terrines, pasta dishes, dishes with light creamy sauces, grilled vegetables and sautées, halibut, roasted chicken or turkey.
 Marie-Paule can also be paired with light salty cheeses ranging from fresh goat cheeses to richer alpine style cheeses such as Comté and Gruyere.